cc1635/Student-Performance-Data-Set2/README.md

      - Previous Work Experience: OTC & Pharmaceuticals Marketing (Delhi, India)

   2. Chun-Jung Chen (Bruce):
-     - Cureently studying Master of Supply Chain Analytics.
+     - Currently studying Master of Supply Chain Analytics.
-     - Graduated from the Deaprtment of Statistics at Rutgers University in 2019.
+     - Graduated in 2019 from the Department of Statistics, Rutgers University.
      - One year experience at Dr. Leonard's Healthcare Corp. as a Marketing Data Analyst.

 ## Data Source: